-GitHub Actions Security: Script Injection, Secret Leaks & Hardening Your CI/CD
+GitHub Actions Security Best Practices: Script Injection, Secret Leaks and CI/CD Hardening

 Why GitHub Actions Is a High-Value Target